ThomasDeutsch/flowcards/README.md

 - And the user initiates a search
 - Then the products are fetched from the server

-With Flowcards, you can directly translate scenarios like this into code, simplifying the development process.
+With flowcards, you can directly translate scenarios like this into code, simplifying the development process.
 Here's a code snippet showcasing the translation:

 ```js
 function* userCanSearchForProducts(selectedCategoryId: number) {